Geography and the Environment | College of Liberal Arts

 Degree Requirements

 In addition to all university core and liberal arts requirements, the major curriculum is 39 hours in the areas listed below.
-A minor is not required for this major.
+A Minor/Certificate IS required for this major.
 Courses for these requirements will be reviewed on an ongoing basis, therefore course options will change each semester.
 For an up-to-date list for each requirement, please see the "Master Course List" link on this page and/or visit the academic advisor in RLP 1.216.

 Gateway Course (3 hours)